You’ve been through this cycle before.

 When your core lacks stability, your lower back absorbs forces it was never designed to handle.

-Research consistently shows that hip strength, or lack thereof, strongly correlates with running knee injuries [2].
+Research shows [2] that hip strength, or lack of it, is strongly correlated with running knee injuries in adult runners.

 Here’s the cruel irony: you can be aerobically fit enough to run a marathon while being structurally unprepared to run a single mile without injury.